SQL Server HAVING Clause Explained with Practical Examples

 WHERE Category IN ('Computers', 'Science', 'Programming')

-Using HAVING clause with Multiple values
+Using the HAVING Clause with Multiple Conditions

 FROM dbo.Books